-NOTE: Courses with their course prefixes preceded by an asterisk (\) are required to apply for the Teacher Education Program (TEP).
-Courses with their course numbers in bold type are part of the New Mexico Common Core
+NOTE: Courses with their course prefixes preceded by an asterisk () are required to apply for the Teacher Education Program (TEP).
+All courses listed may be applied toward a degree at NMSU.
+Courses with their course numbers in bold type are part of the New Mexico Common Core.